leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: 2 expert annotators with experience in Hindi and English.
-They were given a set of 50 tweets (25 hate and 25 non hate) to make their annotations.
-* Annotation agreement: Kappa = 0.982
 * Reference: Bohra, A., Vijay, D., Singh, V., Sarfaraz Akhtar, S. and Shrivastava, M., 2018.
 A Dataset of Hindi-English Code-Mixed Social Media Text for Hate Speech Detection.
 In: Proceedings of the Second Workshop on Computational Modeling of People’s Opinions, Personality, and Emotions in Social Media.
 New Orleans, Louisiana: Association for Computational Linguistics, pp.36-41.

 __47. Overview of the HASOC track at FIRE 2019: Hate Speech and Offensive Content Identification in Indo-European Languages__